TheMarlboroMan/dfw-jumpstart/README.md

 	- Demonstrates screen-coordinates camera, implementation of application classes, use of animations and frames, screen representations, input, SAT collision, signal broadcasting...
 - a game thing companion that displays texts along the previous controller.
 	- Demonstrates multi-controller drawing and signal broadcasting.
+- another very simple racing game.
+	- Demonstrates cartesian coordinates, use of polygons and collisions.
-- a very simple frames-per-second test, not accesible.
+- a very simple frames-per-second test, not accesible unless tampering with the command line.
-- a very simple step test, not accesible, created to see how the timestep keeps up in different computers.
+- a very simple step test, (not accesible unless command line is used), created to see how the timestep keeps up in different computers.

 The rest of this text file includes:
 	- a getting started guide.